Sponsorship: H1B transfers highly preferred

 Maintain current awareness of general changes in the health care field and specific issues impacting the practice of physical therapy.

-Play a significant role in a specific areas of center operations as agreed upon between employee and Center Manager.
+Play a significant role in a specific area of center operations as agreed upon between employee and Center Manager.

 Performs other duties or special projects as assigned.